You've heard it all before.

 Instead of treating each practice as a separate task to remember

-I built them into one morning routine.
+I put them into one morning routine

-I took the most important activities and scheduled them
+I took the most important activities

 One block of time

-With one daily goal - complete the routine!
+With ONLY one daily goal

-The result?
+My result?

 I wrote a book